 Why is KYC needed?

-The finance industry is the most vulnerable to financial fraud and money laundering.
+The finance industry is vulnerable to financial fraud and money laundering.
 Every year, financial institutions like banks, payment platforms, and fintech providers onboard countless clients across the globe, which can increase the potential for corruption, fraud, or other forms of wrongdoing.